Strong Communities

 We’re dedicated to caring for our communities in innovative new ways.

 Research shows that 88% of health and well-being is determined by where people live, work and spend time.
-To maximize wellness in our communities, we must address the social determinants of health — such as race, housing, employment and education — and invest in prevention.
+To maximize wellness in our communities, we must address the factors that impact health.

 Imagine a future where …

-• We reduce health inequities and create long-term impact where it’s needed most.
+- We improve community health and create long-term impact where it’s needed most.

-With health equity as our cornerstone, Mass General will continue to redefine an academic medical center’s role in the local and global community.
+With community health, quality and safety as our cornerstone, Mass General will continue to redefine an academic medical center’s role in the local and global community.

 Deep collaborations across cities and time zones will be central to these efforts.

-We seek to make an impact on social determinants of health, gun violence, structural racism, policy, and other complex issues that prevent people everywhere from attaining good health and well-being.
+We seek to make an impact factors that prevent people everywhere from attaining good health and well-being.

 Through this work, we’ll improve the health of families, build healthy futures for youth, decrease the impact of trauma and violence, enhance access to care and deepen community engagement.